 There are considerations like neighborhood, proximity to transit, and amenities that are always going to be important when you purchase a residential property, no matter who is going to live there.
 However, when evaluate a residential property for investment, there are additional criteria you should consider beyond those that impact where you want to live personally.
-This is because investors care about cash flow and tax benefits, such as depreciation deductions, that do not apply to a primary residence.
+This is because investors care about cash flow and tax benefits, such as depreciation deductions, that do not apply to a primary residence or vacation home.

 To illustrate the difference, consider a scenario where you own your residence but plan to move.
 Should you sell your current property, or hold on to it and rent it out?

-The short answer is that if you can afford a new place to live without your sale proceeds for a down payment or security deposit, and you can collect sufficient rent for your property—enough to cover your existing mortgage, taxes, insurance and other recurring “carrying” expenses (such as homeowners’ association charges), and you live in an area where population is stable or growing, you may be better off holding your original property for investment and leasing it.
+The short answer is that if you can afford a new place to live without your sale proceeds for a down payment or security deposit, and you can collect sufficient rent for your existing property—enough to cover your current mortgage, taxes, insurance, and other recurring “carrying” expenses (such as homeowners’ association charges), and you live in an area where population is stable or growing, you may be better off holding your original property for investment and leasing it.

-As with any real estate investment, location is the most important consideration when selecting a property.
+As with any real estate investment, location is the most important consideration when evaluating a rental property.
 It is prudent to consider that a neighborhood or the demand for housing in a given area may change significantly in a relatively short period of time.
 When considering the market, you will want to learn about any new residential developments under construction or in the planning stages, as they may impact your future rental stream.
-Geographic factors that can impact the long-term viability of your property include, among other things:
+Geographic factors that can affect the long-term viability of your property include, among other things:

-Once you find a property, you will need to evaluate the condition of its structural elements as well as the cosmetic ones.
+Once you find a property, you will need to evaluate the condition of its structural elements and fixtures as well as cosmetic aspects.
 Appliances and building systems must be maintained and kept up to date.
 Keep in mind that amenities desirable to you personally may not be attractive, or worth a premium, to a renter.
 Design trends, including paint colors, window treatments, and even floorplans, can make your property look either fresh or dated.
 Features like private workspace that can function as a home office or kids’ study area have become increasingly important post-pandemic.
 Understanding the likely desires of your potential tenant base will help you assess how your residential property compares to alternatives available in the market.

 Strong familiarity with the neighborhood can help you make educated decisions about the relative risk of a particular location; many investors wisely get started by buying rental property close to home.

-Residential real estate offers the advantage of a broad range of choices at a range of price points (i.e., an individual condominium unit or small apartment building versus a larger apartment complex) in a wide variety of neighborhoods.
+Residential real estate offers the advantage of a broad range of choices and price points (i.e., an individual condominium unit, rental home, or small apartment building versus a larger multi-unit apartment complex) in a wide variety of neighborhoods.
 Everyone needs to live somewhere, so you will see a strong supply of prospective tenants compared with other asset classes.
 There may also be government subsidies available for types of affordable housing to guarantee some of your income stream.
 Further, agency lenders such as Fannie Mae and Freddie Mac provide financing exclusively for residential properties, giving you options for leverage that may not be available for other asset classes.

 Importantly, as a typical residential lease is for a term of one year, you will have the opportunity to increase your rental income on an annual basis to keep up with market rents as leases are renewed or replaced.
 However, if the economy in your location declines, or becomes subject to additional competition or supply, you may find you must actually decrease your rental rate in order to maintain occupancy (or accept a lower occupancy to maintain your existing rental rates).

 Market data about sale prices and rental rates for comparable properties is readily available, especially if you work with a residential broker.
 You may also consider how the interior finishes of your unit (i.e., countertops, appliances, flooring) and property amenities such as a fitness room, pet areas, outdoor space, in-unit laundry, parking, and security measures compare to similar apartments in the neighborhood.
 This type of information is often specified in property listings, making it easier to do your homework.

-Demographic data can provide guidance on the size, age, and income of your potential rental pool.
+Demographic data can provide guidance on the size, age, and average household income of your potential rental pool.
 This information can be useful in projecting your current and future income stream in the absence of a long-term lease.
 You can begin with free US census data, and then narrow your diligence with the aid of online tools.

 Another advantage of residential real estate is that leasing terms are fairly straightforward.
-In addition to the lease term and payment of rent, utilities and other expenses and security deposit, there will be provisions about what the tenant can or cannot do in the unit (e.g., pets, smoking, use of balconies) and, if applicable, in the whole apartment complex.
-Residential leases do not usually have contingencies, such as rent abatements triggered by nearby vacancies, that are more common in some types of commercial leases.
+In addition to the duration of the rental and terms for payment of rent, utilities and other expenses, and security deposit, there will be provisions about what the tenant can or cannot do in the unit (e.g., pets, smoking) and, if applicable, in the whole apartment complex.
+Residential leases do not usually have complex contingencies, such as rent concessions triggered by nearby vacancies, that are more common in some types of commercial leases.

 Perhaps the biggest drawback to residential real estate investments is the degree of property management required—both in terms of maintenance and collecting rent from individuals.
-Most residential leases make the landlord responsible for property maintenance and repairs, and many multi-unit properties share common areas (lobbies, lawns and parking lots, etc.) that are outside of any tenant’s specific premises, but which require upkeep.
+Most residential leases make the landlord responsible for property maintenance and repairs, and many multi-unit properties share common areas (lobbies, lawns, parking lots, etc.) that are outside of any tenant’s specific premises, but which require upkeep.
 Structural elements of the property, such as the roof, are also maintained by the landlord, and repairs and replacements can prove costly.

 Pricing to acquire a residential property may be competitive, as you must bid against prospective residents as well as prospective investors.

-Residential leases tend to be shorter in term than commercial leases, and the tenants are rarely responsible for performing any property maintenance, and you will need to be prepared to address unit repairs and potential emergencies as needed, 24/7.
+Residential tenants are rarely responsible for performing any property maintenance, and you will need to be prepared to address unit repairs and potential emergencies as needed, 24/7.
 Additionally, because residential leases tend to have terms of only one to two years, you will need to find new tenants or negotiate extensions with existing renters frequently.
 More turnover equates to more need for repairs to restore a lived-in unit to a turnkey condition for a new tenant.
 An overarching question to consider, therefore, is, “How much hands-on management responsibility do you want?”

 The risk profile for rehabbing and reselling a vacant residential property is substantially greater than owning rental real estate as described above.
-There is no cash flow available to you during the course of renovations, while the funds necessary to make improvements must either be taken from your cash reserves that could otherwise be invested, or borrowed from a lender.
+There is no cash flow available to you during the course of renovations.
+The funds necessary to make improvements must either be taken from your cash reserves that could otherwise be invested, or borrowed from a lender.
 You will need to have a sufficient, and flexible, construction budget to make the improvements you intend, as well as to address any issues that you discover during the renovation process.
 If you are not doing the work yourself, you will need to have reliable contractors and an accurate budget for materials that includes a cushion for delays.

-Renovation projects also require the market research necessary for a more straightforward rental property.
+Renovation projects also require the market research necessary for an existing, occupied rental property.
 You should familiarize yourself with the types of finishes and amenities in the neighborhood, and note which ones fetch the biggest resale price or rent increases for the cost.
-Additionally, you will want to make sure your improved property will generate a sufficient profit if you sell at a target price compatible with other homes in the area.
+Additionally, you will want to make sure your improved property will generate a sufficient profit if you sell at a price comparable with other homes in the area.